rickdgray/Peruvian-Recipes/ChilcanoDePisco.md

 : Yilmar García

 \rcClockSymbol{} Ready in
-: 30 minutes
+: 5 minutes

 \rcServingSymbol{} Serves
 : 1

 ## Ingredients

-- 2 ounces of pisco
+- 2 oz of pisco
-- 1 ounce of gum syrup
+- 1 oz of gum syrup
 - 1 lemon
 - 5 ice cubes
 - 5 drops of Angostura bitters